Skip to content

 4.2 Ring Topologies

-Industrial networks favor rings for three reasons:
+Industrial networks favor rings for 3 reasons:

-2. Fast convergence — ring protocols converge in under 200 ms; RSTP on a ring takes 1 to 2 seconds
+2. Fast convergence — ring protocols converge in under 200 ms. RSTP on a ring takes 1 to 2 seconds.

 Several ring protocols exist, each with different convergence times and use cases.